 Credible takeaways

-• It can be harder to refinance your student loans without a degree, but you do have options.
+- It can be harder to refinance your student loans without a degree, but there are options.

-• It's generally best not to refinance federal student loans, since you'll lose valuable benefits and protections.
+- It's usually best not to refinance federal student loans since you lose valuable benefits and protections.

-Nearly 40% of students who attend college end up leaving without a degree, according to a study by the National Center for Education Statistics.
-If you take out student loans and walk away without a diploma, you're still responsible for repaying them.
+Nearly 40% of students who attend college end up leaving without a degree, according to a 2024 study by the National Center for Education Statistics.
+So, you aren't alone.

 “While the loan balance is typically smaller since you didn't finish, this can be just as much of a hardship as those with six-figure loan balances who did finish,” explains Jack Wang, a wealth adviser and financial aid specialist at Innovative Advisory Group.

-Even so, you may still have options to lower your loan costs through refinancing.
-Here's what you need to know about refinancing student loans if you didn't finish college.
+Here's everything you need to know about refinancing your student loans if you didn't finish college:

-However, refinancing student loans without a degree is still possible, though it may be more challenging.
-Your options are more limited, and you'll need to shop around and compare eligibility requirements for different lenders.
-You'll also need to demonstrate that you have good credit and a steady income.
+The refinance options are more limited, so you'll want to shop around to compare eligibility requirements from different private loan lenders.
+You'll also need to demonstrate good credit and a steady income.
+Otherwise, it could be helpful to apply with a cosigner.

 Tip: